patoui/php-clickhouse-docker/readme.md

-# PHP and Clickhouse Docker Setup
+# PHP and ClickHouse Docker Setup

 Using this as a sandbox to learn about how PHP and ClickHouse perform queries on large datasets.